 $17,200 to $64,000

-Embark Silver Cloud and meet some of your fellow explorers as you become acquainted with the luxurious amenities found on board.
+Transfer to the airport for your charter flight to Ushuaia.
+Transfer from the airport to the ship to embark Silver Cloud.
+Meet some of your fellow explorers as you become acquainted with the luxurious amenities found on board.

 A mandatory safety drill will take place before you set sail.
 You will be introduced to your Expedition Team and important members of the crew.